 - ½ green pepper cut into ½ inch pieces

 - ¼ cup cilantro chopped for garnish

 - 1 tablespoon tamarind paste optional, more or less depending on how tangy it is

 - 2 tablespoons ghee coconut oil or any cooking oil for Vegan

 - salt to taste

 - Rinse rice and lentils and keep aside.
 Wash and chop all the vegetables.

 - Lightly roast all the spices from the spice blend.
 Let them cool completely and then grind to fine powder.

-- Add ghee, mustard seeds, asafetida and turmeric.
-Let the mustard seeds crackle.
+- Turn the Instant Pot to sauté (more) mode and heat ghee.
+Add mustard seeds, asafetida and turmeric.
+Let the mustard seeds pot, may take 2 to 3 minutes.
 Add all the vegetables except the cilantro.
 Mix well.

 - Add salt, tamarind paste and spice blend powder.
 Mix well.
 Add rice and lentils and 6 cups of water.
 Close the Instant Pot lid with the pressure value set to sealing.
 Press the Rice button.